sailfish009/openstructure/modules/doc/intro-01.rst

 :mod:`~ost.io` module.
 We will be using functions of this module to load structures.

-One of the most commonly used file formats for macromolecular structures are PDB (Brookhaven Protein Databank) files.
+One of the most commonly used file formats for macromolecular structures are PDB (Brookhaven Protein Data Bank) files.
 The official name for  molecules stored in a PDB file is an *entity* and we decided to follow this convention in OpenStructure.
 You will hear this word all the time, but you can replace the word entity with molecule (or most of the time even protein) in your head.

 To load a PDB file, simply type